Fairfax County Police Department: Honor Guard

 Founded in 1980, the Ceremonial Honor Guard is a non-standing unit made up of career and auxiliary officers.
 It is one of the largest police Honor Guards in Virginia with 43 specially selected officers from the department's rank and file.
 Selection criteria include prior experience, professional image, uniform appearance, personal grooming standards, motivation, stature/bearing, interest in Honor Guard activities, and positive attitude.
 In 2008, they participated in 83 events and assignments and monthly practices to ensure their readiness at a moment's notice.

+Public Safety Cadet Program

+Young people between the ages of 14 and 21, male and female, with an interest in possible law enforcement careers fill the ranks of the Public Safety Cadet unit 1742, 2252, and 505.
+Active since 1975, the program supports the mission of the Fairfax County Police Department by providing volunteer support at police and community events.
+Unit 2252 was created in 2014 to serve the youth of the South County/Mt.
+Vernon Areas.
+Unit 505 is the newest being created in the fall of 2015 to serve central Fairfax.
+In addition to service, the Public Safety Cadets learn and compete in events testing some of the basic skills involved in a wide range of police assignments.